-"Application" shall mean an entire set of required and requested documents, in paper and electronic form, as prescribed in this QAP and submitted by a Sponsor to the Authority.
+"Application" shall mean an entire set of required and requested documents as prescribed in this QAP and submitted by a Sponsor to the Authority.

-"Authority" shall mean the Illinois Housing Development Authority.
+"Authority" shall mean the Illinois Housing Development Authority, a body politic and corporate of the State of Illinois.